 2) Static Member Function

-In C++, a function can be defined as static using a static keyword with the function name.
-If we declare a member function as static, only one copy of the function is created and utilized by all the class objects.
-These functions can be invoked without creating a class object.
+In C++, a function can be marked as static by adding the static keyword before the function name.
+When a member function is defined as static, a single instance of the function is generated and shared among all instances of the class.
+Such functions are accessible without the need to instantiate a class object.

 Syntax